 GitHub Repo + ReadMe: https://github.com/MichelleHowie/Arduino-MKR-IMU-Fall-Detect

-Originally presented at Telstra Health Hack for Digital Healthcare with DeveloperSteve Coochin, November 2020: https://www.youtube.com/watch?v=UebmjYumGoQ&feature=youtu.be&ab_channel=TelstraHealth
+Watch the workshop in action at Telstra Health Hack for Digital Healthcare with me and DeveloperSteve Coochin, November 2020: https://www.youtube.com/watch?v=UebmjYumGoQ&feature=youtu.be&ab_channel=TelstraHealth